SSWConsulting/SSW.Rules.Content/rules/elevator-pitch/rule.md

 ---
 The first impression given to a prospective client or employee is essential to forming their image of a company.
 A bad impression means they are unlikely to work with the company.

-TODO: Andrew F, William to test please
+TODO:  William to test please

 ## The scenario